Golf’s Leading Luxury Apparel Brands

 John O’Donnell, the founder of johnnie-O, spent his youth in the suburbs of Chicago and his college years in Los Angeles.
 After jaunting between the Midwest and SoCal a couple more times after college, O’Donnell had an idea to merge the disparate regions’ two fashion styles.
 He wanted to take the blue blazers, khaki pants, and “alligator” shirts of his youth and meld them with the flip-flops, board shorts, and graphic tees of the Southern California surf culture.
 As he explains, he wanted to create “West Coast prep,” or “East Coast classic meets SoCal lifestyle.”

-The brand born from that mission statement has made its most profound impact on golf apparel through a collection of “prep-formance” golf shirts, made from two distinctive fabrics.
-A moisture-wicking stretch jersey is breathable and wrinkle-resistant and provides UPF 50 sun protection.
-The subtly textured mesh polos, by contrast, are breathable and offer the same protection against the sun.
-But they are devoid of any sheen.
+The modern golf clothing brand born from that mission statement has made its most profound impact through a golf collection of “prep-formance” shirts, made from two distinctive fabrics.
+A moisture-wicking stretch jersey material is breathable so it keeps you cool, not to mention it’s wrinkle-resistant and provides UPF 50 sun protection.
+The subtly textured mesh polos, by contrast, are breathable and offer the same protection against the sun, but they are devoid of any sheen.
 Both styles are also available in a variety of eye-catching — though understated — patterns, which have become a signature of the brand.

 J. Lindeberg

-With roots that stretch back to the mid-1990s, Stockholm-based J. Lindeberg has evolved into an international clothing brand that aims to marry the chicness of fashion-focused apparel with the performance and functionality of sportswear.
-As the brand asserts, its target audience leads a contemporary and active lifestyle.
+With roots that stretch back to the mid-1990s, Stockholm-based J. Lindeberg has evolved into a top-notch international clothing brand that aims to marry the chicness of fashion-focused apparel with the performance and functionality of sportswear.
+As the brand asserts, its target audience leads a modern and active lifestyle.

-The Swedish company specializes in three areas: ski clothing, everyday apparel, and golf attire.
+The Swedish company specializes in three areas: ski clothing, everyday apparel, accessories, and golf attire.
 For golf, J. Lindeberg is predominantly minimalist in its patterns and motifs, with the exception of a few bold geometric prints.
-Where and how the brand distinguishes itself is largely through the shape and cut of its pants, polos, mid-layers, and sweaters.
+Where and how the brand distinguishes itself is largely through the shape, cut, and quality of its pants, polos, t-shirts, mid-layers, quarter-zips, and sweaters.
 Tapered and tailored, J. Lindeberg’s golf apparel embraces a decidedly European aesthetic — a look that reflects its heritage.

 Royal Albartross

-When Alex Bartholomew founded Royal Albartross in 2010, the golf shoe brand made a bold statement with its classic brogues accented by striking colorways and equally audacious patterned fabrics.
+When Alex Bartholomew founded Royal Albartross in 2010, the golf shoe brand made a bold statement with its classic brogues (a type of dress shoe) accented by striking colorways and equally audacious patterned fabrics.
 The British brand has always been married to Italian leathers and handcrafted applications, but across its first decade, Royal Albartross has broadened its scope, introducing hybrid and spikeless styles that take the form of casual and also classy sneakers.
 Every pair of Royal Albartross shoes is handmade by a master craftsperson in Montegranaro, Italy.
-The process takes eight weeks and requires more than 250 steps.
+The process takes eight weeks and requires more than 250 steps, pushing the boundaries of golf accessories.

 Kjus

-Olympic and world champion alpine skier Lasse Kjus founded his eponymous apparel brand in 2000 specifically to bring performance-focused technology to skiwear.
-More than a decade later, Kjus expanded into golf apparel, and today, from its North American headquarters in Boulder, Colorado, the brand develops high-performance golf outerwear that allows players to walk 18 holes in style and comfort.
+Olympic and world champion alpine skier Lasse Kjus founded his eponymous apparel brand in 2000 specifically to bring performance fabrics and technology to skiwear.
+More than a decade later, Kjus expanded into golf apparel, and today, from its North American headquarters in Boulder, Colorado, the company develops high-performance golf outerwear that allows players to walk 18 holes in style and comfort.

-Yes, Kjus makes warm-weather polo shirts constructed from ultra-stretch fabrics, but the brand’s true claim to fame within the golf industry is its jackets and vests.
+Yes, Kjus makes warm-weather polo shirts constructed from ultra-stretch fabrics, but its true claim to fame within the golf industry is its jackets and vests.
 The Release jacket, for example, will feel like just that for golfers who are looking for a warm outer layer that doesn’t inhibit their swings.
-The jacket is equipped with stretchable synthetic insulation and is designed without underarm seams or top shoulder seams.
-Similarly, the Gemini Vest and Jacket are constructed of synthetic materials treated with a water-repellent finish, and the garments are reversible.
+It’s equipped with stretchable synthetic insulation and is designed without underarm seams or top shoulder seams.
+Similarly, the Gemini vest is constructed of synthetic materials treated with a water-repellent finish, and the garments are reversible.
 When worn with the light-colored side facing out, they pull heat away from the body.
 When the dark side is exposed, the jacket and vest absorb ambient heat and pull it inside, closer to the golfer’s body.

 RLX Golf

-Ralph Lauren’s luxury golf apparel brand eschews the famous polo logo in favor of a sleek RLX monogram that is usually tucked away in an unobtrusive spot so you won’t feel like a walking billboard on the course.
-RLX uses high-quality fabrics with moisture-wicking properties, including some made from recycled materials.
+Ralph Lauren’s luxury golf clothing brand eschews the famous polo logo in favor of a sleek RLX Golf monogram that is usually tucked away in an unobtrusive spot so you won’t feel like a walking billboard on the course.
+RLX uses high-quality fabrics with moisture-wicking properties, including some made from recycled materials, perfect for long days on the course.
 The classic polo shirts are a standout, and they come in slim and classic fits.
-Most of the pieces have subtle prints in traditional hues.
-But there are some wilder, more fashion-forward pieces including camo and Fair Isle-inspired prints.
-In addition to the handsome polo shirts and trousers, there are plenty of performance pieces.
-The packable quilted jacket is perfect to stow in your golf bag for chilly days.
-And the convertible water-repellent jacket features zip-off sleeves so you won’t overheat during summer showers.
+Most of the pieces have subtle prints in traditional hues, but there are some wilder, more fashion-forward pieces, including camo and Fair Isle-inspired prints.
+In addition to the handsome polo shirts, t-shirts, quarter-zips, and pants, there are plenty of performance pieces.
+The packable quilted jacket is perfect to stow in your golf bag for chilly days, and the convertible water-repellent jacket features zip-off sleeves so you won’t overheat during summer showers.